Weight gain after treatment for breast cancer

 Losing weight can be difficult.
 Even trying to keep to a healthy weight is sometimes hard.
 But there are lots of benefits to keeping to a healthy weight.
-It reduces the risk of heart problems and other illnesses such as diabetes.
-There’s some evidence that keeping to a healthy weight after the menopause may help reduce the risk of breast cancer coming back.
+It reduces the risk of getting heart problems and other illnesses such as diabetes.
+There’s evidence that keeping to a healthy weight after the menopause helps reduce the risk of breast cancer coming back.

 Try to keep your weight within the normal range for your height (your GP can advise you on your ideal weight).
 Ask your GP or a dietitian for advice and support.

 Avoid crash diets.
 Losing weight slowly is healthier and you’re more likely to keep the weight off for good.
-Aim to lose one to two pounds a week (between half a kilo and one kilo) and be patient with yourself.
+Aim to lose 1-2 pounds a week (0.5kg-1kg) and be patient with yourself.